All animals in the Love Dog program are registered with the national therapy organization, Pet Partners (formerly Delta Society).

 Can you believe Cheerio was a stray in Austin, Texas at just four months of age?
 But the lucky one was Cheryl who rescued her from the Gold Ribbon Rescue of Central Texas when she was ten months old.
 The bond was immediate and her sweet soul shone through.
-Cheerio loves to swim, play games with children and dogs and is the proud recipient of the AKC Canine Good Citizenship Certificate as well as AKC Agility Titles.
-Now she has embarked on her most important endeavor, to be a Love Dog and teach people about rescue, love and what a dog can do when given the chance.
+Cheerio loves to swim, play games with children and dogs and volunteer.

-After losing two Lhasa’s I decided to try another breed and found a dog with the most soulful eyes.
-She was given up by a family and went from one rescue to another until I met her and it was love at first sight.
+After losing two Lhasa’s Izzi’s owners decided to try another breed and found a dog with the most soulful eyes.
+Given up by a family, Izzi went from one rescue to another until they met her and it was love at first sight.
 She was dirty, ungroomed, her bones stuck out and no one really knew what kind of dog was hiding under all that fur.
 But she is such a special girl.
-Izzi is smart, loving and just the right dog for our family.
-When she gets excited she has shpilkes, which is Yiddish for pins and needles.
 Izzie is truly a Love Dog!

 Spike is a very unusual Chihuahua.
 He is calm, quiet and extremely loving.
 He is also very handsome!
-He had several homes before finding Cheryl and her pack and is now working alongside his sister Cheerio as a Love Dog.
-They can look forward to a long career working with a broad range of populations and environments, as Spike can do it all.
+He had several homes before finding Cheryl and her pack and is now working as a Love Dog.
+They will have a long career working with a broad range of populations and environments, as Spike can do it all.

 Dash is the most beautiful Italian Greyhound.
 He is sleek, soft, smart and loving.
-Dash will be a wonderful representation of his breed as he begins his journey to educate and comfort.
-Dash and his handler Leslie have had this goal for a long time now and cannot wait to show everyone that a great therapy dog does not have to be fluffy!
+Dash is a wonderful representation of his breed as he begins his journey to educate and comfort.
+Dash and his handler, Leslie, have had this goal for a long time now and cannot wait to show everyone that a great therapy dog does not have to be fluffy!

-Ginger is a seven year old Yellow Lab and the perfect temperament to be a Love Dog.
+Ginger is a Yellow Lab with the perfect temperament to be a Love Dog.
 She is an excellent ambassador for her breed – loving, steady, gentle, kind and sweet.
 When she was a puppy she was far more interested in every person she met than in dogs … so this seemed the perfect way to share her love with others.
-“My heart swells with pride knowing that she is my dog!” says Susan.

 You know Izzi because she has been working for over a year with her Mom, Ellen.
 But her Dad, Ira, wanted to join in the fun so he too took the Pet Partners Workshop, trained with Izzi and they sailed through the evaluation.
 She makes miracles happen every week with the special children she works with.
 Now the family can volunteer together and Izzi is such a happy little dog.